terwer/siyuan-plugin-importer/README.md

 Import md, epub, docx, html, etc. into Siyuan notes.
 Currently supported formats: .md, .epub, .docx, .html, .opml.

 > ✨ After two years, we are back with our first update.
 Due to work commitments, plugin maintenance was temporarily suspended, which caused inconvenience for some users.
 We sincerely apologize for this 🙏.
 The plugin is now back under active maintenance and fully functional 🚀.
+>
+> 📌 Please upgrade to siyuan-note `3.1.12` or higher to use the plugin ⚡

 ## Core Features